2013-14 ALL STAFF

 Elizabeth Asta, Ph.D.
 (2011 Colorado State University, Counseling Psychology)

-- Roles at UCTC: Senior Staff Therapist, Assistant Training Director, and Practicum Coordinator
+- Roles at UCTC: Senior Staff Psychologist, Assistant Training Director, and Practicum Coordinator

 - Clinical Interests: Feminist/Interpersonal orientation to counseling; group therapy, disordered eating and body image concerns, gender and sexual orientation, relationship concerns, trauma, depression, perfectionism, social justice issues and multicultural counseling.

-- Training Roles/focus: Assistant Training Director, Secondary Supervision for Eating Disorders Rotation and GTF group supervision, Practicum Coordinator, Doctoral Intern Multicultural Seminar Co-leader, Ethics Seminar, Intern support meetings.
+- Training Roles/focus: Assistant Training Director, Secondary Supervision for Eating Disorders Rotation and GTF group supervision, Practicum Coordinator, Doctoral Intern Multicultural Seminar Co-leader, Brief Therapy Seminar co-leader, Intern support meetings.

 - Song I could listen to over and over: Float On, by Modest Mouse, or anything by Death Cab for Cutie, Iron and Wine, and Sara Bareilles.